Mobashirahmed/myGIT_cmds_learnings/git_cmds.md

 to read about a specific subcommand or concept.
 See 'git help git' for an overview of the system.

+# git status
+   It is used to view the status of your git repositry. we can also use: git status -s
+      This will show you a summary of the changes made to the status of your git repository.
 # Using git add
 syntax: git add file_name.extension
 This command stages the untracked files.